Pelvic inflammatory disease (PID)

 Pelvic Inflammatory Disease (PID): Understanding, Diagnosing, and Treating Pelvic Infections

-What Is Pelvic Inflammatory Disease (PID)?
+What is Pelvic Inflammatory Disease (PID)?

 • Normal vaginal bacteria becoming unbalanced

-• Bacteria introduced during childbirth, miscarriage, abortion, or pelvic procedures like coil (IUD) insertion
+• Bacteria introduced during childbirth, miscarriage, abortion or pelvic procedures like coil (IUD) insertion

-Causes and Risk Factors of PID
+Introduction to PID - Causes and Risk Factors of PID

 Symptoms of PID